thenumbernine/Tensor/README.md

 This library is moreso centered around "tensor" in the original differential geometry definition: a geometric object that lives in the tangent space at some point on a manifold and is invariant to coordinate transforms.
 This means I am designing this library centered around compile-time sized small arrays and larger ranks/degrees/grades (whatever the term is for the number of indexes).

-The old and pre-C++11 and ugly version had extra math indicators like Upper<> and Lower<> for tracking variance, but I've done away with that now.
+The old and pre-C++11 and ugly version had extra math indicators like Upper<> and Lower<> for tracking valence, but I've done away with that now.
 There was no programmatically functional reason to track it (unless I wanted to verify Einstein-index summation correctness, which I never got to), so I've just done away with it.
-What that means is you'll have to keep track of upper/lower/tensor basis variance all by yourself, and do your own metric multiplying all by yourself.
+What that means is you'll have to keep track of upper/lower/tensor basis valence all by yourself, and do your own metric multiplying all by yourself.
 Luckily the default tensor `*` operator is a outer+contraction, aka matrix-multiply in the rank-2 case, which means any contraction of tensor `a`'s last index with tensor `b`s first index under metric `g` can just be written as `a * g * b`.

 This version has added a lot of C++20 tricks.